DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 The table shows the lowest scoring indicator for each of the top 10 countries and the score of that indicator.
 There is a greater variety of indicators which these countries perform particuarly poorly at with each of the four indicators featuring across the table, with Judicial Effectiveness being the most popular lowest-scoring indicator.

-# AML Risk for Regions of the World
+# ML Risk for Regions of the World

 The following query calculates the average AML score and counts the number of countries in each region with scores below the average:-
 ```sql